 Yes, I’ve been there!
 Plenty of times actually.
 Unfortunately, it’s something that many people experience and social media has made it even harder to escape this need to compare ourselves.
 We usually feel comparison the most when we perceive someone else as having something we want.
-For example: wanting a particular career and constantly seeing Tweets from people celebrating their achievements in that field.
 This can trigger us into feeling inadequate and lead us to wonder if it’s even going to happen for us.

 Reasons why we compare ourselves: